cgat-developers/ruffus/doc/decorators/decorators.rst

    ", ""
    ".. tip::
-     The use of this overly complicated function is discouraged.
+     The use of this is discouraged.
        **@files_re** (:ref:`Summary <decorators.files_re>`)

        - I/O file names via regular